-- NURS 316: Women, Health, and Mental Health; Controversies and Dilemmas
+- NURS 316: Women, Health, and Health Care

-- NURS 350: Pathways to Healthy Aging

-- PHIL 280: Philosophies of Death and Dying
+- PHIL 280: Thanatopsis: Viewing Death

-- PSYC 229: The Adult Years
+- PSYC 229: Psychology of Aging

-- WSSD 395: Leisure Activities for the Aged
+- WSSD 395: Senior Living & Active Aging

 Social Justice Minor (18 Credits): The Social Justice minor is designed to provide non-social work majors the opportunity to develop knowledge and understanding about social justice within a person-in-environment context.
 Social justice is core to all social work practice and the primary goals for the minor in Social Justice are to enhance sensitivity to vulnerable and at-risk populations, provide opportunity for critical review of social policies and the allocation of societal resources, and stimulate interest in advocacy and planned social change.
 This minor is intended to provide students with the knowledge and skills necessary to advocate from a social, economic, and environmental justice framework.
 After successful completion of the minor requirements, students will be able to: